 After eleven great years in the Sun Center the market moved to the downtown Bo Diddley Community Plaza.
-Having evolved into the preeminent weekly event for this area the market now hosts 60 plus vendors each week.
+Having evolved into the preeminent weekly event for this area the market hosts 60 plus vendors each week.
+As of Oct.
+18, 2017 in order to facilitate continued growth the market now consists of two entities the Sun Center Arts and Crafts portion- a return to our roots- and the BDP farmers and prepared foods section.

 Every Wednesday- rain or shine- 52 weeks of the year they come together from 4-7pm with our loyal customers and help continue our quest to make the world a better place- one vegetable at a time.